adamlglover/Scorpion/LINEUP.md

 --------------------------------------------------------------------

 # Data Shift Technology
-Data Shift Technology allows for shifting a data value to the left or right a certain ammount of bits by manipulationg the instructions inside the SRam.
+Data Shift Technology allows for shifting a data value to the left or right a certain ammount of bits by manipulationg the information inside the Ram.

 # Max Program SIze
 This represents the total ammount of machine instructions that the VM can take to execute.
 Each instruction is represented as 1 byte.
 A board with 30mb of SRam can execute a program with a total of 30000000 instructions.